 2017, TVA issued an RFP for the procurement of new renewable energy resources and, as a result of the proposals awarded four contracts to build 674 MWac of new solar power to meet the renewable energy goals of the new data centers being developed by Facebook and Google.

 In February 2019, the TVA Board approved two new mid-scale programs the Flexibility Research Project and the Renewable Investment Agreement (RIA).
 Both of these programs are designed for TVA and the LPCs to have a competitor for commercial and industrial customers who are planning to go behind the meter.
+The FRP program has since come to a close as it was replaced in function with LPCs who signed long term Partnership contract with true self generation.

-|Largest Solar PV projects operating in Tennessee
+Largest Solar PV projects operating in Tennessee

 As of May 2018